2000 Indianapolis 500: Time trials

 Time trials were scheduled for two days in 2000, May 20–21.
 During practice, IRL regulars generally topped the speed charts, with different names leading nearly each day.
 Jimmy Vasser and Juan Pablo Montoya were quickly up to speed in the IRL machines, and each managed to lead one day of practice.
 Both were considered contenders for the front row.
-Greg Ray (223.948 mph) set the fastest lap of the week on "Fast Friday."
+Greg Ray (223.948 mph) set the fastest lap of the week on "Fast Friday".

 Pole day - Saturday May 20

 Pole qualifying began at 11 a.m.
 The weather was cool and cloudy.
 Al Unser Jr. (220.293 mph) was the first car in the field.
 At 12:07 p.m., Eliseo Salazar took over the top spot with a run of 223.231 mph.
 Salazar remained on top for over an hour, as most cars waved off, awaiting better conditions.

 At 1:19 p.m., Juan Pablo Montoya took to the track.
 His run of 223.372 mph took over the provisional pole position.
-Greg Ray pulled his car out of line due to handling issues, and Team Menard announced they would go out later.
+Greg Ray pulled his car out of line due to handling issues, and Team Menard announced that they were planning to wait until later in the day to make a qualifying attempt.
 Jimmy Vasser went out next, and at 221.976 mph, he was not able to join his Ganassi teammate on the front row.

-Later in the day, conditions improved slightly, and several cars returned to the track.
+Later in the afternoon, conditions improved slightly, and several cars returned to the track.
 At 3:49 p.m., Greg Ray completed his run at 223.471 mph, and secured the pole position.
-The front row of Ray, Montoya, and Salazar was separated by only 0.173 second, the closest such margin in Indy history.
-The front row shaped up such that the reigning champions of IRL (Ray) and CART (Montoya) would line up 1st-2nd.
+The front row of Ray, Montoya, and Salazar was separated by only 0.173 seconds, the closest such margin in Indy history.
+The front row shaped up such that the reigning champions of IRL (Ray) and CART (Montoya) would line up 1st–2nd.

 A total of 23 cars qualified for the field.
 Lyn St. James wrecked on her first attempt, flipping the car up on its side in the south chute.
 Also into the wall were Jimmy Kite, Scott Harrington, rookie Memo Gidley and veteran Hideshi Matsuda.
-None of the drivers were injured.
+None of the drivers were seriously injured.

 Sarah Fisher (220.237 mph) qualified 19th, becoming the third female driver in Indy history.